sadeghdev1/sadeghdev1/README.md

 ## Hi there 👋 I'm Sadegh Movahed
-A Passionate Front-End Developer skilled in Html, Css and JavaScript.
+A Passionate Front-End Developer skilled in HTML5, CSS3 and JavaScript.

 🎓 Graphic student